awsdocs/amazon-appstream2-developer-guide/doc_source/redirect-streaming-session-from-web-to-client.md

 1. After the prompt, either of the following occurs:
    + If the AppStream 2\.0 client is installed by the user, they can choose to continue the streaming session by using the AppStream 2\.0 client\.
+   + If the AppStream 2\.0 client is not installed, the browser behavior varies as follows:
+     + Chrome — No message displays\.
+     + Firefox — A message states that the user will need a new app to open Amazon AppStream\.
+     + Microsoft Edge — No message displays\.
-   + If the AppStream 2\.0 client is not installed, the browser returns a callback to indicate that the client application is not installed\.
-In this case, you can configure a prompt that displays a link to the AppStream 2\.0 client\.
-Users can download the AppStream 2\.0 client, install it, and refresh their browser to start the streaming session by using the AppStream 2\.0 client\.
+     + Internet Explorer — A message notifies the user that the AppStream 2\.0 client is not installed\.

+       In this case, users can select the **Download AppStream Client** link to download the client\.
+After they download the client, they can install it, and refresh their browser to start the streaming session by using the client\.